ZerNico/ffmpeg-ffprobe-yt-dlp-static-electron/README.md

 Currently this module is only supporting the platforms needed for my project which are Mac OSX Intel and Windows 64bit.

 Contains binaries for [ffmpeg, ffprobe](https://ffmpeg.org/) and [yt-dlp](https://github.com/yt-dlp/yt-dlp).
 I replaced youtube-dl with yt-dlp as youtube-dl support is slowly dying and takes forever to download anything.
+Binaries are not on the git repo because they're too large.

 ## Installation